kvborkar100/data-engineering-portfolio/invoice-management-pipeline/README.md

 ![Invoice Management Architecture](Invoice-Management-Architecture.png)

-This portfolio project is used to ingest invoice data from multiple sources and made available to azure SQL database.
+This portfolio project is implemetation demostrate the invoice management pipeline to precess invoices from multiple sources and made available to azure SQL database.

 Technologies used -
 -  Azure Data Factory